 How large is this new plant and how much recycled material will it process?

-What will be the environmental impacts of having this new paper mill?
+What will be the environmental impacts of having this new recycled containerboard facility?

-Don’t paper mills use a really large amount of water?
-As a naturally arid place, Utah faces frequent droughts and water conflicts among western states.
-Won’t this new paper mill put a strain on our already stretched water resources?
+Don’t traditional paper mills use a really large amount of water?
+As a naturally arid place, Nevada faces frequent droughts and water conflicts among western states.
+Won’t this new recycled containerboard facility put a strain on our already stretched water resources?

-This project has been designed to operate with far less water than is typically used by traditional facilities.
-Crossroads Paper will be able to produce paper using available water resources within Utah’s existing hydrologic infrastructure.
+This project has been designed to operate with far less water than is typically used by traditional paper mill, and process water will be treated on-site before returning to the aquifer via rapid-infiltration basins (“RIBs”).
+Crossroads Paper will produce paper using available water resources within Humboldt County and the State of Nevada’s existing hydrologic infrastructure.

-Paper mills are known for using chemicals and discharging emissions that can pollute the surrounding area.
-What assurances or safety measures can you provide that this new mill will keep our community and environment safe?
+Traditional paper mills are known for using chemicals and discharging emissions that can pollute the surrounding area.
+What assurances or safety measures can you provide that this new facility will keep our community and environment safe?

-Many traditional paper mills require on-site pulping and bleaching, which can require significant chemical inputs.
-By limiting production to recycled materials and adding on-site water treatment, Crossroads Paper will dramatically reduce chemical usage and water emissions.
+Many traditional paper mills employ on-site pulping and bleaching, which can require significant chemical inputs.
+By limiting production to recycled materials and adding on-site water treatment, Crossroads Paper will dramatically reduce chemical usage and water consumption.
 The result will be a much cleaner process that will not emit unpleasant odors.

-Will this new paper mill use recycled paper and corrugated boxes only from the Intermountain West, or will recyclable materials be shipped into the market from farther away?
+Will this new facility use recycled paper and corrugated boxes only from Nevada, or will recyclable materials be shipped into the market from farther away?

-With the growth of Amazon and other “direct-to-consumer” e-commerce, how will this new mill help with recycling so many more shipping boxes?
-How much of the mill’s input of recycled materials and paperboard will come from consumer recycling programs versus commercial retailers like Walmart, Target, etc.?
+With the growth of Amazon and other “direct-to-consumer” e-commerce, how will this new facility help with recycling so many more shipping boxes?
+How much of the facility’s input of recycled materials and paperboard will come from consumer recycling programs versus commercial retailers like Walmart, Target, etc.?

-As consumers use more and more cardboard shipping boxes, the volume of boxes collected from residential routes will continue to increase.
-While the overall share of materials sourced from these systems may change over time, one-third of the raw materials are anticipated to come from homes and two-thirds from local industrial, retail and other institutional sources.
+As consumers use more and more cardboard shipping boxes, the volume of boxes collected from homes and offices will continue to increase.
+While the overall share of materials sourced may change over time, the largest contributions of recycled fibers are expected to come from industrial, retail and other institutional sources, supplemented by home collections and drop-off sites.

-Since China is cutting back on buying U.S. generated recycled materials, how will this new paper mill help address the over-supply of recyclables in the U.S. and locally?
+Since China is cutting back on buying U.S. generated recycled materials, how will this new facility help address the over-supply of recyclables in the U.S. and locally?

 Global demand for recycled materials is shifting as China and other Asian markets reassess their demand for recycled paper.
 By redirecting recyclable materials away from international markets and keeping them for domestic use, Crossroads Paper will be well-positioned to serve the expanding local need for packaging materials and lessen the dependence on foreign markets.